Okay, Beamer: Striking image shows Tesla takeover at Auckland port

 The electric whirr of the Tesla has replaced the automobile in that equation, and any residual hope of a boat or a bach has been washed away by the cold sweat that comes with a giant mortgage.

-A remarkable image taken at the Auckland port this week offered a glimpse at the scale of Tesla's growing influence on New Zealand road users.
+A remarkable image of the Auckland port posted to social media this week offered a glimpse at the scale of Tesla's growing influence on New Zealand road users.

 Same vessel, view from the bridge 😊 pic.twitter.com/sahsxhpEOX— Ports of Auckland (@AKLPort) November 25, 2021